SUSE-Enceladus/keg/doc/source/overview.rst

 image descriptions have considerable overlap with respect to content and setup.

-The key component for `keg` is a data structure called `image definition tree`.
+The key component for `keg` is a data structure called `recipes`.
-This data structure is expected to contain all information necessary to create KIWI image descriptions. `keg` is implemented such that data inheritance is possible to reduce data duplication in the `image definition tree`.
+This data structure is expected to contain all information necessary to create KIWI image descriptions. `keg` is implemented such that data inheritance is possible to reduce data duplication in the `recipes`.

-The `image definition tree` consists of three major components:
+The `recipes` consist of three major components:

 Data Building Blocks: :file:`data`
   Independent collection of components used in KIWI image